indragiek/SwiftAutoLayout/README.md

 ### Attributes

-Layout attributes are defined as functions added in an extension of `UIView`.
-For example, `UIView.al_width()` and `UIView.al_height()` represent `NSLayoutAttribute.Width` and `NSLayoutAttribute.Height`, respectively.
+Layout attributes are defined as properties added in an extension of `UIView`.
+For example, `UIView.al_width` and `UIView.al_height` represent `NSLayoutAttribute.Width` and `NSLayoutAttribute.Height`, respectively.

-But why functions instead of properties?
-Properties would make for cleaner syntax, but functions had to be used because there is a bug as of Xcode 6 beta 2 that [causes the Swift compiler to segfault](https://gist.github.com/indragiek/0b163d8a1d998aa44ff6) when calling computed properties defined on class extensions.

 ### Relations